-Moreover, the lack of recent major conflicts in the region makes assessing the quality of Asian armed forces difficult.
-Most Asian militaries have limited combat experience, particularly in high-intensity air or naval combat.
-Some (e.g., Malaysia) have never fought an external war since gaining independence in the mid-20th century.
-The Indochina wars, the most recent high-intensity conflicts, are now 30 years in the past.
+Moreover, most Asian militaries have limited combat experience, particularly in high-intensity air or naval combat.
+Some, like Malaysia, have never fought an external war since gaining independence in the mid-20th century.
+The Indochina wars, the most recent high-intensity conflicts, are now 40 years in the past.
 It is therefore unclear how well Asian militaries have trained for future warfare and whether their doctrine will meet the exigencies of wartime realities.

-Based on examinations of equipment, however, it is assessed that several Asian allies and friends have substantial potential military capabilities supported by robust defense industries and significant defense spending.
-Japan's, South Korea's, and Australia's defense budgets are estimated to be among the world's 15 largest.
-Each of their military forces fields some of the world's most advanced weapons, including F-15s in the Japan Air Self Defense Force and ROK Air Force; airborne early warning (AEW) platforms; Aegis-capable surface combatants and modern diesel-electric submarines; and third-generation main battle tanks.
+Based on examinations of equipment, however, we assess that several Asian allies and friends have substantial potential military capabilities supported by robust defense industries and significant defense spending.
+Japan's, South Korea's, and Australia's defense budgets are estimated to be among the world's 15 largest, and their military forces field some of the world's most advanced weapons, including F-15s in the Japan Air Self Defense Force and ROK Air Force; airborne early warning (AEW) platforms; Aegis-capable surface combatants and modern diesel-electric submarines; and third-generation main battle tanks.
 As noted, all three nations are involved in the production and purchase of F-35 fighters.

 At this point, both the Japanese and Korean militaries are arguably more capable than most European militaries, at least in terms of conventional forces.
-Japan's Self Defense Forces, for example, field more tanks, principal surface combatants, and combat-capable aircraft (690, 47, and 542, respectively) than their British opposite numbers (227, 19, and 258, respectively).61 Similarly, South Korea fields a larger military of tanks, principal surface combatants, and combat-capable aircraft (more than 2,514, 25, and 587, respectively) than their German counterparts (236, 14, and 211, respectively).62
+Japan's Self Defense Forces, for example, field more tanks, principal surface combatants, and combat-capable aircraft (667, 49, and 547, respectively) than their British counterparts field (227, 20, and 250, respectively).
+Similarly, South Korea fields a larger military of tanks, principal surface combatants, and combat-capable aircraft (more than 2,514, 26, and 590, respectively) than their German counterparts field (236, 14, and 217, respectively).

 Both the ROK and Japan are also increasingly interested in developing missile defense capabilities, including joint development and coproduction in the case of Japan.
 After much negotiation and indecision, South Korea deployed America's THAAD missile defense system on the peninsula in 2017.
 It is also pursuing an indigenous missile defense capability.
-As for Japan, its Aegis-class destroyers are equipped with SM-3 missiles, and it decided in 2017 to install the Aegis ashore missile defense system to supplement its Patriot missile batteries.63
+As for Japan, its Aegis-class destroyers are equipped with SM-3 missiles, and it decided in 2017 to install the Aegis Ashore missile defense system to supplement its Patriot missile batteries.